cds-group/fuzzy-network-clustering-datasets/README.md

 #### Real-world datasets

-1. FAO Climate Correlation networks  :<br />The  dataset  contains  140  networks  where each  network  represents  a  country.
-Each graph is made up of 21 nodes which represent  variables  related  to  sustainability,  climate  change,  economic and production indicators (downloaded from the FAOSTAT database: https://www.fao.org/faostat/en/#data).[FAO_Climate_Corr_Indicators](/FAO_Climate_Corr_Indicators).
+1. FAO Climate Correlation networks  :<br />The  [FAO](/FAO_Climate_Corr_Indicators/) climate correlation dataset  contains  140  networks  where each  network  represents  a  country.
+Each graph is made up of 21 nodes which represent  variables  related  to  sustainability,  climate  change,  economic and production indicators (downloaded from the FAOSTAT database: https://www.fao.org/faostat/en/#data).
 See [README.txt](/FAO_Climate_Corr_Indicators/README.txt).

 ### Links to software